Diet drinks no healthier than sugary versions, scientists warn

 Diet drinks make no difference to weight gain and should not be seen as healthier than their full-sugar counterparts, according to researchers.
 In fact, sugary drinks, in any capacity, can cause inflammation within the muscle and joints, which is another negative against them.
 If people have been drinking these sugary drinks for ages, then they may feel sore a lot of the time.
 They can change this by adopting a healthier lifestyle and looking into using anti inflammatory vitamins to counteract these effects, but it only works if they want to change their lifestyle, and this doesn’t mean switching to diet/sugar-free drinks.

-More than half of soft drinks sold in Britain are now low-calorie and their benefits are crucial to the success of a sugary drinks tax to be introduced next year.
+More than half of soft drinks sold are now low-calorie and their benefits are crucial to the success of a sugary drinks tax to be introduced next year.

 The levy is specifically designed to press companies to take sugar out of drinks.
 A study last month concluded that almost 150,000 people a year could be prevented from becoming obese if companies cut sugar to dodge the tax.
 Christopher Millett, of Imperial College London, senior author of the commentary, said: “A common perception, which may be influenced by industry marketing, is that because ‘diet’ drinks have no sugar they must be healthier and aid weight loss when used as a substitute for full-sugar versions.
 However, we found no solid evidence to support this.”